bitnose/learning-blog/content/posts/post-12.md

 **4. Analyze the logs**

-According the logs, Apache wasn't able to start because of the syntax error, a missinf >, on line 255 in anni.conf file.
+According the logs, Apache wasn't able to start because of the syntax error, a missing >, on line 255 in anni.conf file.
 Pretty straight forward.

 **5. Fix the problem**